-Woolen hooded cloaks were worn by rich and poor alike in early Medieval times, as that is what was available to protect people from the winter cold.
-People didn’t have many fabrics or stylish garments to pick from as clothing was made locally, often in individual households.
+Woolen medieval cloaks were worn by rich and poor alike as that is what was available to protect people from the cold.
+At the time, most fabric and garments were made locally, sometimes at home.
+Thus, people didn’t have many fabrics or stylish garments to choose from.

-By the 1200’s, fashion became a thing and the wealthy had a myriad of fabrics, colors, garments and accessories to pick from.
+In the 1200’s, fashion became a thing and the wealthy had a myriad of fabrics, colors, garments, and accessories to pick from.
 How did this come about?
-From 500 AD to 1100’s AD, Europe was mired in political instability and war among cities and states.
-When they reach the 1200’s, trade commenced and flourished because of political stability and peace among European countries.
+From 500 AD to 1100’s AD, Europe was mired in war and political instability.
+A huge shift occurred in the 1200’s.
+Trade commenced and flourished, thanks to peace and stability among European cities, states and countries.

-The word ‘novelty’ is believed to have been coined for the first time in the 1200’s and the word ‘fashion’ a few centuries later during the Renaissance.
-The wealthy and royals became interested in buying novel outfits and wardrobes!
-Bring me new colors, new fabrics, new fashions, etc!
-They used expensive, extravagant fashion and increasing novelty to show off their status and wealth.
+Interestingly, the word ‘novelty’ is believed to have been coined for the first time in the 1200’s and the word ‘fashion’ came about a few centuries later during the Renaissance.
+The wealthy and royals became interested in novel outfits and wardrobes.
+They used expensive, extravagant fashion, and increasing novelty to show off their status and wealth.

-In the early middle ages the wealthy were wearing simple woolen hooded cloaks and capes, woolen outer garments and linen undergarments, to the best of our knowledge.
-Once more luxurious fabrics became available the wealthy, royals and the church made hooded cloaks, short capes, vestments, doublets, tunics and much more from different textiles in a range of colors and weights.
-Bright, bold colors, were a thing.
-The more finely woven, soft, and novel in texture a textile was, the more expensive.
-There were even fabrics and trim made with gold and / or silver threads.
+In the early Middle Ages, the wealthy were wearing simple medieval hooded cloaks, woolen outer garments and linen undergarments, to the best of our knowledge.
+Once more luxurious fabrics became available, the wealthy, royals and the church made hooded cloaks, short capes, vestments, doublets, tunics and much more, from different textiles in a range of colors and weights.
+Bright, bold colors, were embraced by the wealthy, as well as various kinds of costly and finely-woven textural textiles.
+There were even fabrics and trim made with gold and silver threads.

-Fabrics were introduced or re-introduced from the East and novel new textiles were invented.
-The Italians who were skilled at making silk fabric, started making taffeta, velvet, and damask, among others and exporting them through out the European Continent.
+Many new fabrics were introduced from Asia.
+Additionally, new textiles were invented in Europe.
+Italian master silk textile makers started making taffeta, velvet, and damask, among others and exporting them through out the European Continent.

 Wool was woven, but it could also be knitted or crocheted.
 It could be thick and warm, or delicate and light.
 Felted wool was also used for hats and other items.
 In the Middle Ages, wool was the most available and popular fabric as it had been in prior centuries.